 Traveling with children who are in preschool or kindergarten can be absolutely marvelous.
 Kids are such curious creatures at this age and interested in what’s going on in the world around them.
 That said, patience is the name of the game when you’re on vacation with 3- to 6-year-olds; they’ll want to check out every bug on the hiking trail and every crab on the beach.
 Factor in extra time and try to be flexible.
 If your social butterfly is having fun meeting local kids at a neighborhood park, consider foregoing the children’s museum you had on the agenda.
 It’s your kids’ vacation, too!

-Here’s some more advice for traveling with 3- to 6-year-olds, including pre-trip planning, potty-training tips, and ideas to make your travels go smoothly on the plane, on the road and on the ground:
+Here’s some more advice for traveling with 3- to 6-year-olds, including pre-trip planning, potty-training tips, and ideas to make your travels go smoothly on the plane, on the road and on the ground.

 Before You Go